-GEOGRAPHIC INFORMATION SYSTEMS 3 credits Prerequisites: 540 or permission.
-Introduction to the principles and concepts underlying geo-graphic information systems (GIS) and their application in professional practice and academic research.
-Laboratory.
+505 GEOGRAPHIC INFORMATION SYSTEMS Prerequisites: 540 or permission.
+Introduction to the principles and concepts underlying geo-graphic information systems (GIS) and their application in professional practice and academic

-ADVANCED GEOGRAPHIC INFORMATION SYSTEMS.
-507 3 credits Prerequisite: 505.
-Advanced instruction in the theory and application of geographic information systems (GIS) including hands-on experience with both raster and vector GIS.
-Laboratorγ
+ADVANCED GEOGRAPHIC INFORMATION SYSTEMS Prerequisite: 505.
+Advanced instruction in the theory and application of geographic informa-tion systems (GIS) including hands-on experience with both raster and vector GIS Laborato-

-520 URBAN GEOGRAPHY
+515 ENVIRONMENTAL PLANNING Scientific and technical principles for decision-making in page ing, with emphasis on soils, land use, and water quality issues.
+Data sources and methods of site evaluation.

-- 3 credits Prerequisite: 100 or 3850:100 or 3250:100 or permission of instructor.
-Spatial structure of urban systems; interaction between cities; internal structure of cities.
-Perspectives on urban change; contemporary urban geographic problems; urban and regional planning issues. - 522 TRANSPORTATION SYSTEMS PLANNING 3 credits Prerequisite: 320 or permission.
+URBAN GEOGRAPHY Prerequisite: 100 or 3850:100 or 3250:100 or permission of instructor.
+Spatial structure of urban systems; interaction between cities: internal structure of cities.
+Perspectives on urban change, contemporary urban geographic problems; urban and regional planning issues.

+TRANSPORTATION SYSTEMS PLANNING Prerequisite: 320 or permission.
 Study and analysis of transportation systems from a geo-graphic perspective.
-Emphasis on transportation problems and issues, elements of trans-3 credits portation planning. - INDUSTRIAL AND COMMERCIAL SITE LOCATION 3 credits Prerequisite: 320 or permission.
-Relationship between land, resources, population, trans-528 3 credits portation and industrial and commercial location process. - 533 INTRODUCTION TO PLANNING 3 credits Prerequisite: 330 or permission.
-Role of geographic investigation in city, regional and resource planning
+Emphasis on transportation problems and issues, elements of transportation planning.

+528 INDUSTRIAL AND COMMERCIAL SITE LOCATION Prerequisite: 320 or permission.
+Relationship between any resources, population, transportation and industrial and commercial acasten process.

+533 PRACTICAL APPROACHES TO PLANNING Prerequisite: 330 or permission.
+Role of geographic investigation in city, regional and resource planning.

-536 URBAN LAND USE ANALYSIS 3 credits Prerequisite: 330 or permission.
+URBAN LAND USE ANALYSIS Prerequisite: 330 or permission.
 Land use classification systems and their spatial variation in urban areas.
-Land use data are collected by student by field work and analyzed to identify the associations and structure of subregions.
+Land use data are collected by student by field hors and analyzed to identify the associations and structure of subregions

+539 HISTORY OF URBAN DESIGN AND PLANNING Origins of human settlements and planning from the persidence of urban design and related societal trends.
+Comparison of world regional and historical urban forms.
+Experience in "reading" settlements as visual landscapes

-- DEVELOPMENT OF AMERICAN PLANNING 539 3 credits Prerequisites: 533 or permission.
-Explores the growth of urban and regional planning theory and practice and the development of a planning profession, particularly in the twentieth century. - PRINCIPLES OF CARTOGRAPHY 3 credits Theoretical and practical applications of cartographic principles used to design and produce maps for research reports, public presentations, publication, and other professional uses. - THEMATIC CARTOGRAPHY 542 Prerequisite: 340 or permission.
+PRINCIPLES OF CARTOGRAPHY

+3 credits Theoretical and practical applications of cartographic bin sales used to be grean and produce maps for research reports, public presentations, publication, and other crofessional uses.

+THEMATIC CARTOGRAPHY Prerequisite: 340 or permission.
 Principles and techniques of thematic mapping.
 Stresses maps as communication tools.
 Examines principal thematic mapping techniques and means of presenting quantitative and qualitative data.
-Laboratory.
+Laboratory

-APPLICATIONS IN CARTOGRAPHY AND 544
+APPLICATIONS IN CARTOGRAPHY AND GEOGRAPHIC INFORMATION SYSTEMS

-GEOGRAPHIC INFORMATION SYSTEMS 3 credits Prerequisite: 340 or 540 and 405 or 505 or permission.
-Application of analytic and presenta-3 credits tion techniques from cartography and geographic information systems to practical problems in geography and planning.
+Prerequisite: 340 or 540 and 405 or 505 or permission / upunation of analytic and presentation techniques from cartography and geographic information, systems to practical problems in geography and planning.
 Laboratory.